SeldonIO/alibi/CONTRIBUTING.md

 ## Optional Dependencies

 Alibi uses optional dependencies to allow users the choice to not install large or error-prone dependencies.
-These are managed in the `requirements/extra.txt` file as in inverse index.
+These are managed in the `requirements/extra.txt` file as an inverse index.
 Alibi manages modularity of components that depend on optional dependencies using the `import_optional` defined in `alibi/utils/missing_optional_dependency.py`.
 This replaces the dependency with a dummy class that raises an error when called.
 If you are working on public functionality that is dependent on an optional dependency you should expose the functionality via the relevant `__init__.py` file by